Kidney (vertebrates): Mesonephros and opisthonephros

 Mesonephros develops after the pronephros, replacing it.
 The mesonephros is the final kidney in amphibians and most fish.
 In more advanced vertebrates (amniotes), mesonephros develops during embryogenesis and is then replaced by the metanephros.
-In reptiles and marsupials, it remains functional for some time after birth alongside with the metanephros.
+In reptiles and marsupials, it remains functional for some time after birth along with the metanephros.
 When mesonephros degenerates in male mammals, its remains are involved in the formation of the reproductive system.
 Sometimes the anamniote mesonephros is called opistonephros to distinguish it from the stage of development in amniotes.
 In anamniotes, opisthonephros develops from a region of the nephric ridge, which is derived from intermediate mesoderm, from which both the mesonephros and metanephros are developed in the embryo of amniotes.

 Unlike the pronephros, the mesonephros consists of a set of nephrons, the glomeruli of which are enclosed in Bowman's capsules, but in some marine fish glomeruli may be absent.
 In fish, mesonephric kidneys has no division into cortex and medulla.
 Usually the mesonephros consists of 10–50 nephrons.
 The mesonephric tubules may have a connection to the coelom, however, the glomeruli of mesonephric nephrons still remain integrated.
 Nephrostomes are typically absent in the embryonic mesonephros of birds and mammals.
 Mesonephros in fish has the ability to add new nephrons while body mass increases.